 The Economic Growth Centre (EGC) has been actively producing research output on East Asian economies, and offers a platform for academic exchange through various programmes, research networks and collaborations, as well as joint academic events.
 We aim to advance research in applied economics fundamental to economic policy, and to train the next generation of scholars, policy makers, and practitioners in related areas.

-EGC has been actively produced its research output on East Asian economies, and offered a platform for academic exchange through our program, contributing establishment of research networks that facilitated research collaboration and joint academic events at both local (NUS, SMU, SIM) and international level.
+EGC has been actively producing its research output on East Asian economies, offering a platform for academic exchange through our program, and contributing to the establishment of research networks that facilitated research collaboration and joint academic events at both local (NUS, SMU, SIM) and international level.